sidiso/sidiso.github.io/_posts/2022-09-02-First result from SIDISO project on JWST data !.md

 {% include figure image_path="/assets/ngc628-deblurred-gray-text.png" alt="Grayscale version of JWST MIRI data of NGC628 processed by SIDISO's algorithm `luigiz`" caption="Grayscale version of JWST MIRI data of NGC628 processed by SIDISO's algorithm `luigiz`." %}

-F. Orieux, on behalf of the SIDISO project.
+F. Orieux, on behalf of the SIDISO team.

 [^1]: available when ready